-The database character set must be ASCII-based, so, for example, databases running on the EBCDIC-based platforms IBM z/OS and Fujitsu BS2000 are not supported.
+The database character set must be ASCII-based.
+For example, databases running on the EBCDIC-based platforms IBM z/OS and Fujitsu BS2000 are not supported.

 This package is available as part of the database installation.
-It must be created manually by running the script
+You must create it manually by running the script

-?/rdbms/admin/prvtdumi.plb from the Oracle home of the database.
+?/rdbms/admin/prvtdumi.plbfrom the Oracle home.
 You must log in as

-Oracle Database Vault must be disabled before starting the migration process, because DMU has not been certified to work with it enabled.
+You must disable Oracle Database Vault before starting the migration.
+The DMU has not been certified to work with Database Vault enabled.

 The database must be opened in read/write mode.

 Additional requirements pertain to databases that the DMU should convert.
-Without meeting these requirements, the DMU can still be used for scanning and cleansing the database.
-These requirements are:
+Without meeting these requirements, you can still use the DMU for scanning and cleansing the database.
+These requirements are as follows: